 The Director may require any person covered by this permit to apply for and obtain an individual NPDES permit or an alternative NPDES general permit to ensure adequate protection of designated uses of a receiving stream.
 Any interested person may petition the Director in writing to take action under this paragraph but must include in their petition the justification for such an action.
 Where the Director requires a discharger authorized to discharge under this permit to apply for an individual NPDES permit, the Director shall notify the discharger in writing that an individual permit application is required.
-This notification form, a statement setting a deadline for the discharger to file the application and a statement that coverage under this general permit shall terminate upon the effective date of an individual NPDES permit; or denial of coverage under an individual permit.
+This notification will include a brief statement of the reasons for this decision, an application form, a statement setting a deadline for the discharger to file the application and a statement that coverage under this general permit shall terminate upon the effective date of an individual NPDES permit; or denial of coverage under an individual permit.